 Guillam de Clermont-Dessou – 22 June 1355

-It was now possible for Guillam to pull off the road, far enough to be hidden, so that he could check if anyone was following them.
+It was now possible to pull off the road, far enough to be hidden, so that he could check if anyone was following them.
 Nothing, No one.

 ‘Ximene you are the only woman I can see in this procession we have joined.
 Hide away, join John under the hay.’

-Ximene hurriedly scrambled into the space and Guillam rearraged the produce.
+Ximene hurriedly scrambled into the space and Guillam rearranged the produce.

 As he did so Ximene again checked to confirm John was still breathing.